 Connecting via OAuth is the fastest and easiest way to connect your repos and import your data, including pull requests and tickets.

-2: Select the Add Integration button in the top right hand corner of your integrations screen.
+- Click Add Integration in the top right hand corner of the Integrations page.

-3: Select GitHub from the Integration Provider list.
+- Click GitHub on the Integration Provider list.

-5: If you are already logged into your GitHub account a pop-up will appear prompting you to confirm access.
+- If you're already logged into your GitHub account, a pop-up will appear prompting you to confirm access.

-Note: If you are not already logged in, you will be prompted to log in and then authorize the connection.
+Note: If you're not already logged in, you'll be prompted to log in and then authorize the connection.

-6: Once you have successfully connected, you may proceed to the Finishing up section of this document to complete the integration process.
+Once you've successfully connected, proceed to the Finishing up section of this article to complete the integration process.